HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 ### Linked Data and the Semantic Web

 Linked data remains a cornerstone of structured data.
-We create an interconnected web of information by adding structured data to web pages and providing URI links to referenced entities.
+By adding structured data to web pages and providing URI links to referenced entities, we create an interconnected web of information.
 This contributes to the semantic web, where data is linked through the Resource Description Framework (RDF), enabling machines to treat web pages as databases.

 The concept of semantic triples (subject-predicate-object) continues to be fundamental in expressing relationships between entities.
-While [SPARQL](https://en.wikipedia.org/wiki/SPARQL) remains helpful for querying RDF data, the focus has shifted towards more accessible ways of leveraging this linked data structure, such as [GraphQL](https://en.wikipedia.org/wiki/GraphQL).
+While [SPARQL](https://en.wikipedia.org/wiki/SPARQL) is a query language specifically designed for querying graph data and RDF triples, [GraphQL](https://en.wikipedia.org/wiki/GraphQL) serves as a flexible API query language for retrieving structured data from diverse backends, including databases and microservices.
+These tools complement each other: SPARQL excels in querying RDF datasets for semantic web applications, while GraphQL simplifies access to structured data for web and mobile applications.

 #### Open Data and the 5 Stars Model